CesiumGS/3d-tiles/specification/README.md

 A tileset may use a 2D spatial tiling scheme similar to raster and vector tiling schemes (like a Web Map Tile Service (WMTS) or XYZ scheme) that serve predefined tiles at several levels of detail (or zoom levels).
 However since the content of a tileset is often non-uniform or may not easily be organized in only two dimensions, the tree can be any [spatial data structure](#spatial-data-structures) with spatial coherence, including k-d trees, quadtrees, octrees, and grids.

-Optionally one [3D Tiles Style](./Styling/), or _style_, may be applied to a tileset.
+Optionally a [3D Tiles Style](./Styling/), or _style_, may be applied to a tileset.
 A style defines expressions to be evaluated which modify how each feature is displayed.

 ## File extensions and MIME types